partylikeits1983/miden-tutorials/book/src/rust-client/create_deploy_tutorial.md

 Faucet account id: 0x2d7969e6125856d0
 ```

-In this section we explained how to instantiate the miden-client, create a wallet account, and deploy a faucet.
+In this section we explained how to instantiate the Miden client, create a wallet account, and deploy a faucet.

 In the next section we will cover how to mint tokens from the faucet, consume notes, and send tokens to other accounts.

 ### Running the Example